Find A Direct Variation Model That Relates Y And X

 Step 1: Verify Direct Variation

-Before attempting to find the direct variation model, ensure that the relationship between y and x is indeed a direct variation.
+Before attempting to find the direct variation model, make sure the relationship between y and x is indeed a direct variation.
 This can be done in several ways:

-- Theoretical Justification: In some cases, you may know from the context of the problem that a direct variation relationship should exist.
-For example, if you are dealing with the relationship between distance and time at a constant speed, you can assume a direct variation.
+3. Theoretical Justification: In some cases, you may know from the context of the problem that a direct variation relationship should exist.
+To give you an idea, if you are dealing with the relationship between distance and time at a constant speed, you can assume a direct variation.

 Step 2: Find the Constant of Variation (k)